lambtsta/MySample/README.md

 #xiao

-Attached to this file is the git tutorial
+Attached to this file is the git tutorial :D

 you are like papa!